mehulagg/gitlab/doc/ci/environments/index.md

 ### The job with `action: stop` doesn't run

-In some cases, environments do not automatically [stop when a branch is deleted](#stop-an-environment-when-a-branch-is-deleted).
+In some cases, environments do not [stop when a branch is deleted](#stop-an-environment-when-a-branch-is-deleted).

 For example, the environment could start in a stage that also has a job that failed.
 Then the jobs in later stages job don't start.
+If the job with the `action: stop` For example, the environment might start in a stage that also has a job that failed.
-If the job with the `action: stop` for the environment is also in a later stage, it could fail to start.
+Then the jobs in later stages job don't start.
+If the job with the `action: stop` for the environment is also in a later stage, it can't start and the environment isn't deleted.

 To ensure the `action: stop` can always run when needed, you can: